Toolkit for Managing Food Allergy in the Classroom

 If you haven’t had a student with a food allergy in your classroom yet, odds are you soon will.
-For reasons that aren’t completely understood, the incidence of food allergies is increasing.
-One in 13 children, or roughly two in every classroom, has a food allergy.
+For reasons that aren’t completely understood, the incidence of food allergy is increasing.
+One in 13 children, or roughly two in every classroom, has food allergy.

 School Posters